An avid book nerd, Jennifer Branton loves to share her favorite book finds with her readers.

-The Chalk Man was an ambitious first novel and I would love to see how C.J.
+The Chalk Man was an ambitious first novel, and I would love to see how C.J.
 Tudor grows as a writer.
-I hope she stays in the horror vein as her descriptions of the gruesome events of this novel will make your skin crawl.
+I hope she stays in the horror vein, as her descriptions of the gruesome events of this novel will make your skin crawl.

-Other reviews I have read, said somewhat of the same thing about the navigational challenges of the novel where the plot points seemed often far fetched and stitched together forcefully.
+Other reviews I have read said somewhat of the same thing about the navigational challenges of the novel, where the plot points often seemed far-fetched and stitched together forcefully.

 Even if she did look them up, so what?

-The worst bit of writing in this whole book is at the end with Eddie, the known kleptomaniac admitting he found Elisa first and lured everyone there with making the fake chalk trails in the wrong colors after he had already stolen her head, some fingers, the ring, and limbs.
+The worst bit of writing in this whole book is at the end with Eddie, the known kleptomaniac admitting he found Elisa first and lured everyone there by making the fake chalk trails in the wrong colors after he had already stolen her head, some fingers, the ring, and limbs.
 Why was Eddie so obsessed with her?
 Just because he had seen her almost die at the Fair?

 © 2018 Jennifer B